 Regional Planning: London and New York

-On October 31, join us to explore how London and New York are both tackling regional planning issues for the decades to come.
+On October 31, a transatlantic dialogue considered how London and New York are both tackling regional planning issues for the decades to come.

 In 2017, New York’s Regional Plan Association (RPA) released its Fourth Regional Plan, looking at the Tri-State metropolitan area in its totality.
 In the same year, the Mayor of London released the draft New London Plan for Greater London, which addresses but does not resolve London’s relationship with its neighbouring counties.
 What can both cities learn from each other as they seek to think more regionally?

 The live video seminar, taking place simultaneously in both cities, will begin in promptly at 08:30 in New York, with breakfast from 08:00, and in London at 13:30, following lunch from 13:00.

 The Urban Design Forum promotes conversation between invited civic leaders, designers, developers and advocates.
 This event is open to the public, however Forum Fellows may register for free with the discount code: NYLON14.